vigneshshanmugam/js-cpa/README.md

 # js-cpa

-Identify structurally similar code patterns that are duplicated across a JavaScript bundle/file seamlessly.
+Identify structurally similar functions that are duplicated across a JavaScript bundle/file seamlessly.

 Running it on [Inferno](https://github.com/infernojs/inferno)